LiamYaoLian/blog-source/blog/source/_posts/MySQL.md

   - not null
   - one but can be multiple columns
   - can use AUTO_INCREMENT
+  - Manual assignment: choose the largest ID, add 1 to make the new ID for the new record
+    - why: multiple servers, auto_increment will cause duplicates; don't use business field as PK because the business field may be reused or have duplicates
 * FK
   - primary key in another table
   - can be null